 The Last Shadow Puppets, the collaboration between Miles Kane and Arctic Monkey’s Alex Turner, produce a sound not out of place in 60’s spaghetti westerns and on early Scott Walker records.

-Now this may not be a group Kane and Turner may have cited, but they remain one of the best examples of where 60’s pop had the audacity to go.
-The Zombies created some of the most dense, well orchestrated and sweet sounding music of that period.
-While not achieving the same commercial success of contemporaries like the Beatles and the Beach Boys, the sound created by the Zombies is a great reference point for the “baroque pop” sound that Kane and Turner also frequently use.
+Now, this may not be a group Kane and Turner may have cited, but they remain one of the best examples of where 60’s pop had the audacity to go.
+The Zombies created some of the densest, well-orchestrated, and sweet-sounding music of that period.
+While not achieving the same commercial success as contemporaries like the Beatles and the Beach Boys, the sound created by the Zombies is a great reference point for the “baroque pop” sound that Kane and Turner also frequently use.